 As discussed on the

-already lost 66-75% of his or her kidney function, although the new SDMA
+already lost 66-75% of his or her kidney function, although the SDMA test

 This page discusses some areas of investigation into ways in which earlier

 It is not currently possible to prevent CKD; but the earlier it is

 diagnosed, the better your chances of helping your cat.

 Benefits of Early Detection

 It may appear